exasol/transformers-extension/doc/user_guide/user_guide.md

   ```

 *Note*: The options --local-model-path needs to point to a path which contains the model and its tokenizer.
+These should have been saved using transformers [save_pretrained](https://huggingface.co/docs/transformers/v4.32.1/en/installation#fetch-models-and-tokenizers-to-use-offline)
+function to ensure proper loading by the Transformers Extension UDFs.

 ## Prediction UDFs
 We provided 7 prediction UDFs, each performing an NLP task through the [transformers API](https://huggingface.co/docs/transformers/task_summary).